AbstractXan/abstractxan/src/website.md

 <p>Prelims questions were created by both <a href='https://www.twitter.com/AnupKulkarn1'>Anup Kulkarni</a> and I. Questions for finals were created by me.
 Questions could be found here: <a href='enigma_2019_prelims.html'>prelims</a></p>

 # Resources
+## Competitive Coding
+### Questions
+[Container with most water](https://leetcode.com/problems/container-with-most-water/submissions/) is a brilliant question with an elegant solution that feels like magic.
+Initial instinct would be to go through the array in O(n^2) time but turns out that it could be brought down to O(n) time and O(1) space complexity.
+I wish I could classify this problem but I haven't solved these kinda questions enough.
+If you know more about these, do write it to me [@abstractxan](https://www.twitter.com/abstractxan).

 ## Computer Science
 ### Operating Systems
 <p>University of Washington <a href='https://courses.cs.washington.edu/courses/cse410/99au/lectures/'>lecture slides</a>.</p>